juliogomez/devops/README.md

 So when *docker-compose.yml* includes a line that says `build: .` that means docker-compose should look for a file called *Dockerfile* in the local directory, and create an image by running all the steps defined in it.

-(Note: as a curiosity you will find a couple of *.txt* files in your *myhero-data* directory. *myhero_options.txt* is the source for superhero options that you can vote, and  *votes.txt* is where the microservice stores all received votes.
-Not the best database implementation, but perfectly valid for our demonstration.)
+(Note: as a curiosity you will find a couple of *.txt* files in your *myhero-data* directory: *myhero_options.txt* is the source for superhero options that you can vote, and  *votes.txt* is where the microservice stores all received votes.
+Not the best database implementation... but perfectly valid for our demonstration.)

 Fantastic!
 Now that you understand this whole process and the interaction between *docker-compose.yml* and *Dockerfile* it is time to actually build the image and run our first *myhero-data* container.